 Continue activities as whatever is tolerable.
-Light activity, i.e. walking/daily activities.
-Stop activity that increases pain, but don’t avoid activity from fear of back pain.
+Light activity, i.e., walking/daily activities.
+Stop the activity that increases pain, but don’t avoid activity from fear of back pain.
 If home treatments don’t work after several weeks, a doctor might suggest stronger medications or alternative therapies.

-- Narcotics: Such as codeine or hydrocodone, may be used for a short time with close supervision from a doctor.
+- Narcotics: Codeine or hydrocodone may be used for a short time with close supervision from a doctor.

 - Antidepressants: Low doses of certain types of antidepressants, tricyclic antidepressants, such as amitriptyline, have shown to relieve certain types of chronic back pain, independent of their effect on depression.

-- Injections: When all else fails and if the pain radiates down the leg, a doctor may inject cortisone, which is an anti-inflammatory medication.
+- Injections: When all else fails, and if the pain radiates down the leg, a doctor may inject cortisone, an anti-inflammatory medication.
 This or a numbing medication is injected into the space around the spinal cord (epidural space).
-Cortisone injections can help decrease inflammation around the nerve roots, however, relief from the pain lasts for only or less than a few months.
+Cortisone injections can help decrease inflammation around the nerve roots; however, relief from the pain lasts for only or less than a few months.

-Becoming educated about back pain management could involve a class, talking with a doctor, written material, video or a combination.
-Education emphasizes the importance of staying active, reducing stress and anxiety and teaching ways of avoiding future injury/s.
+Becoming educated about back pain management could involve a class, talking with a doctor, written material, video, or a combination.
+Education emphasizes staying active, reducing stress and anxiety, and teaching ways of avoiding future injury/s.

 Physical Therapy & Exercise:

 The cornerstone of back pain treatment is physical therapy.
-A physical therapist can apply a variety of treatments, i.e. heat, ultrasound, electrical stimulation and muscle-release techniques, to the back muscles and soft tissues in order to reduce pain.
+A physical therapist can apply various treatments, i.e., heat, ultrasound, electrical stimulation, and muscle-release techniques, to the back muscles and soft tissues to reduce pain.

-As the pain improves, the therapist can demonstrate exercises that increase flexibility, strengthen the back, as well as, abdominal muscles, and improve posture.
+As the pain improves, the therapist can demonstrate exercises that increase flexibility, strengthen the back and abdominal muscles, and improve posture.
 Regular use of these techniques will help prevent pain from returning.

 There are alternative treatments that ease symptoms of back pain.
 Always discuss the benefits and risks with a doctor before starting any new therapy.